-Do you know what’s the best thing about these beautiful Easter eggs?
-You can paint them with your children, and second, they’re edible!
-Your entire family can enjoy hard boiled eggs, deviled eggs, in a salad or simply make delicious sandwiches.
+Do you know what’s the best thing about these beautiful watercolor Easter eggs?
+Your children can help you dye them, and second, they’re edible!
+Your entire family can enjoy hard-boiled eggs, deviled eggs, in a salad or simply make delicious sandwiches.

 The watercolor effect is achieved with edible food coloring.
-I promise that you and your children will have a great time and that this Easter, each egg will be a work of art.
+You and your children will have a great time and this Easter, each egg will be a work of art.

-Also you will one cup per color that you choose to use.
-To achieve the different shades, all you have to do is dilute the color with water: the more water you add, the lighter the tone.
+Also, you will need one cup of water per color that you choose.
+To achieve the different shades, all you have to do is dilute the food coloring with water: the more water you add, the lighter the tone.
 Tip: start with the most intense color and then add more water, or play with other shades.

-Another pro tip: cover the surface where you paint the Easter eggs with a plastic tablecloth and have your children wear a plastic apron or old clothes.
+Another pro tip: cover the surface where you will dye the Easter eggs with a plastic tablecloth and have your children wear a plastic apron or old clothes.
 That way you won’t stress out if they get dirty.

 These beautiful Easter eggs are so easy to make:

-- Add a few drops of food coloring gel in ½ cup of water.
+- Add a few drops of food coloring in ½ cup of water.

 - Hold the eggs by the ends and with a teaspoon, drop a little of the colored water on top of each one, trying to allow the excess colored water to fall back into the cup.

-- Continue diluting the colors with water and coloring each egg until they look as if painted them with watercolors.
+- Continue diluting the colors with water and dyeing each egg until they look as if painted them with watercolors.
 Make as many color combinations as you want!